airi-utcn/AIRi-TV/README.md

 mv checkpoints/ VisualModel/SadTalker/
 ```
 Upload your images, audios, and article into `assets/` directory.

 Note: you need to upload audio and portrait image for both anchor and author.
+The names for anchor files must be: anchor.png and anchor.wav

 Final step, run:
 ```